hwik1/hwik1.github.io/README.md

 ## Customizations
 After creating my interactive webpage, I added a number of customizations to enhance the information:

- * Added a background picture on the jumbotron of a navel to offer a quick representation of the subject matter
+ * Added a background picture on the jumbotron of a belly button to offer a quick visual representation of the subject matter
  * Changed the default font for text on the page to 'Gill Sans', 'Gill Sans MT', Calibri, 'Trebuchet MS', sans-serif (Note: didn't apply to the text within the charts)
  * Changed the color of the title to red
  * Added a paragraph detailing the background with title and bold formatting to emphasize certain points